 Ronan Keating Launches Scholarship to Support Aspiring Music Professionals

-The scholarship will cover full tuition for one successful candidate to study a one-year Master's degree.
-Courses available include Songwriting, Music Business, Education, and Music Performance, Production & Business, offered in person at WaterBear's campuses in Sheffield or Brighton, or online.
-Tuition fees for Master's degrees typically range from £4,575 to £14,500, according to the UK Government website.
+The scholarship will cover full tuition fees for a one-year Master's degree, which typically range from £4,575 to £14,500 in the UK.
+Courses available include Songwriting, Music Business, Education, and Music Performance, Production & Business, and can be studied in person at WaterBear's campuses in Sheffield or Brighton, or online.

-Speaking about the programme, Keating said: "This scholarship is very much for those of you who've put quite a few years into your music career and know what you want.
+Keating, 49, has sold over 20 million records as a solo artist and 25 million with Boyzone.
+He said: "This scholarship is very much for those of you who've put quite a few years into your music career and know what you want.
 I want to help you progress to the next level.
-Having a career in music is not just about getting your foot in the door; it's about longevity.
-It's about having a long career, but also a long-term plan and a vision."
+Having a career in music is not just about getting your foot in the door; it's about longevity."

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Chief Marketing Officer at WaterBear, Eve Massaad, commented: "This scholarship is about removing barriers and giving someone with real talent and ambition the opportunity to develop both creatively and professionally.
-Working with Ronan brings an added level of experience and credibility that will genuinely inspire the next generation of artists coming through."
+Eve Massaad, Chief Marketing Officer at WaterBear, added: "This scholarship is about removing barriers and giving someone with real talent and ambition the opportunity to develop both creatively and professionally."

 Pickt after-article banner — collaborative shopping lists app with family illustration